 Strantz’s position is paid for by the partnership with UCHealth, a $120,000 award from the Memorial Hospital Foundation.
 Services include meals in the home, transportation, setting up home health care, occupational therapy, physical therapy, respiratory therapy, setting up homemaking services like housekeeping and grocery pickup, receiving and setting up durable medical equipment and helping with medication delivery and funding.
 Social workers call on The Independence Center when a patient is medically ready to go home, but can’t because of social determinants.
 The Independence Center provides case management and resources to improve living conditions that help to keep patients out of the hospital.

 “This is a way that we can extend our care and serve the community,’’ said Joe Foecking, director of the inpatient rehabilitation care unit at Memorial Hospital Central.
 Foecking also serves as chairman of the board of The Independence Center.
-He presented the pilot program to leaders at Memorial, who saw how it would improve patients’ lives.
+He presented the pilot program to Memorial leaders who recognized how it would improve patients’ lives.

 “This is a clever program, and shows how we’re seeking ways to help people and reduce costs at the same time,’’ Foecking said.
 “We are freeing up resources for other people in our community who are acutely ill and need a hospital bed, and we are accommodating individuals in a most humanitarian way.